-If you’re a website that sells jewelry, and you’re linking with your preferred vendor for jewelry repairs, that’s going to send you both traffic, and it’s going to help both of you rank better for your targeted keywords.
+If you’re a website that sells jewelry, and you’re linking with your preferred vendor for jewelry repairs, that could send you both legitimate traffic, and could help both of you rank just a tiny bit better for your targeted keywords.
 The search engines are not trying to devalue these relevant partnerships.

 Reciprocal linking simply means that two webmasters agree to exchange links to each other’s websites.
 This boosts the inbound link count for each domain, which in the past has been a benefit for their search rankings too.

-The “problem” with reciprocal linking is that it got completely out of control in the early part of the century.
+The “problem” with reciprocal linking, and the way it became a “dirty word”, is that it got completely out of control in the early part of the century.
 Automated systems were developed so that people could exchange links with other sites automatically.

 Ask yourself why you want to add a link to someone else’s website from your own.
 Is it merely to benefit your search rankings?
 In 2008, that’s the wrong reason to do anything to your site, and instead you should be asking yourself, “Will this link offer something of value to my visitors?”.